Read the guidance and key information about the ECR Development Fund 2026.

 Following the Fund launch, a webinar will be held to publicise the Fund, explain the criteria and answer questions from potential applicants.
 A recording of the webinar and FAQs will be available via the Centre website.
 Applicants are invited to review the overview and detailed guidelines, and to submit an online application using the Fund application form (see below), by the deadline.

 Initially, applications will be checked for eligibility against criteria.
 All those eligible will be peer reviewed, and depending on volume of applications received, a shortlisting exercise may be undertaken.
 Those that meet a scoring threshold will be considered by the ECR Development Grants Funding Panel, who will review applications against the criteria and make recommendations.
-The Centre’s Leadership Team will ratify decisions and issue offer letters to successful applicants.
-All applicants, whether funded or not, will receive feedback on their application.
+The Centre’s Leadership Team will ratify decisions and communicate outcomes to successful applicants.

 Scoring criteria

-Essential (each scored from 5 (Outstanding) to 1 (Poor) in line with the scoring section below):
+Essential (each scored from 5/Outstanding to 1/Poor in line with the scoring table below):

 Scoring